What Happens If You Are Not At Fault In A Car Accident?

 Who Pays Your Medical Bills First, And When Can You Claim More

-Right after the crash, Utah PIP benefits kicked in.
+Right after the crash, Utah PIP benefits kick in.
 The minimum PIP pays at least $3,000 for medical bills per injured person, plus limited wage loss and help with household services, no matter who caused the wreck.
-Once PIP is used or you reach the $3,000 medical bill mark, you may bring a claim against the at fault driver for the rest of your losses.
+Once PIP is used or you reach the $3,000 medical bill mark, you may bring a claim against the at-fault driver for the rest of your losses.

 Keep all medical records and bills since you will need them to prove the threshold and the amount you are owed.
 Your health insurer may help after PIP runs out, and it could later seek repayment from the at-fault driver’s insurer.
 All of this can be coordinated by an experienced Utah car accident lawyer who can protect your rights.